mdazizulaman/EQUAL/README.md

 - **Unaligned models** better match population-level distributions in **Distributional** evaluation than aligned counterparts in many cases
 - Even the best-performing configurations leave a substantial portion of the educational value space uncovered

-## Repository Status
+## Release Note

 This repository is being prepared for public release.
-The dataset, code, prompts, and evaluation scripts will be added after anonymization and final cleanup.
+The dataset, code, prompts, and evaluation scripts will be added after acceptance.

 Planned contents include:
 - dataset release and documentation
-- filtering pipeline implementation
+- filtering pipeline
-- evaluation scripts for Overton / Steerable / Distributional
+- evaluation scripts for Overton / Steerable / Distributional are built upon the work of [Modular Pluralism](https://github.com/BunsenFeng/modular_pluralism) (Feng et al., EMNLP 2024).
+We adapt their evaluation pipeline for the education domain and extend it with our lexicon-based filtering and domain-specific analysis.
-- prompts and inference templates
-- benchmark result tables
 - reproduction instructions

-## Code Base

-Our evaluation code is built upon the work of [Modular Pluralism](https://github.com/BunsenFeng/modular_pluralism) (Feng et al., EMNLP 2024).
-We adapt their evaluation pipeline for the education domain and extend it with our lexicon-based filtering and domain-specific analysis.

-## Release Note

-We will release the full EQUAL dataset, together with the complete lexicon-based filtering pipeline and associated code, after acceptance.

 ## License